Skip to content

 Wanna be a better, faster Office user?
 Impress your friends?
 Be the envy of women and men for miles around?
-Try out Office KeyTips – the keyboard shortcuts you don’t have to memorize because they are on the screen.
+Use simple keyboard shortcuts, called KeyTips, that you don’t have to memorize because they are on the screen.
+Instantly access Ribbon commands in Word, Excel, PowerPoint, and Outlook for Windows or Mac.
+Save time and never touch the mouse.

-Keytips are in all versions of Office for Windows from Office 2007 onwards.
-Word, Excel, PowerPoint, Outlook, Access and Publisher, basically any Office app with a ribbon interface.
+KeyTips are in all versions of Office for Windows from Office 2007 onwards.
+Word, Excel, PowerPoint, Outlook, and Access … any Office app with a ribbon interface.

 Basically, KeyTips are little boxes acting as shortcuts, which are over each command available.
-It’ll take some practice, but you will likely find in the end that you’ll out speed using the mouse.
+It’ll take some practice, but you will likely find in the end that you’ll be working faster than mouse clicking.

 How to use KeyTips

-Starting KeyTips is quick and easy, just press the Alt key (or Option
+Starting KeyTips is quick and easy, just press the Alt key (or Option) and release to bring up the little boxes on your ribbon.

 Or in Excel